nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Flow
 1. The user enters the command, eg. `add id/37 n/John p/9861 7251 e/John@nus.com a/nus t/Vegetarian`
-2. The parser will parse the argument and in several fields: Id, name, phone, email, address, and tags, respectively with the prefixes.
+2. The parser will parse the argument and instantiates several fields: Id, name, phone, email, address, and tags, respectively with the prefixes.
 3. An `Employee` object is constructed and handed over to the `AddCommand`.
 4. The command is executed.
 It first checks if there exists an employee with the same Id field as specified, followed by phone number, and lastly email address.
 5. If none of the fields are duplicated, the model adds the employee to SudoHR.